wumm-project/Leipzig-Seminar/Summerterm-2021/2021-06-22/README.md

 ## Notes

+The Toyota Management System, like other management approaches, has its roots at the turn of the 20th century.
+Management thus appears as a specific form of differentiation of an industrial production process whose beginnings lie in the second half of the 19th century.
+The essential prerequisites for this were

+- the production-technical provision of energy sources, which in their power went far beyond the previously available human and animal energy sources,

+- the mass production of standardised intermediate products and semi-finished goods on the basis of advancing scientific and technical knowledge (e.g. iron processing and steel production in the second half of the 19th century),

+- the inventive use of these new principles of action and materials in new, standardised products suitable for the mass market.

+This unfolding industrial mode of production was shaped in many places by new entrepreneurial personalities who were distinguished by both technical expertise and entrepreneurial skill and thus combined two essential components of economic success - access to generally available procedural knowledge as private processual skills and a feeling for market demand - which later diverged in the professions of engineer and manager.
+However, in the biographical literature, engineering requirements and their scientific foundations are in the foreground; there is no mention of special management techniques developed and generalised at that time.

+This was also the case with Toyoda senior and Henry Ford around 1900.
+However, there was the challenge for the scientific methods so successfully applied in the technical field also to be applied to business organisation.
+The vision was to organise a factory to run as well and smoothly as a machine.

+The systemtheoretically founded principles of hierarchical composition of a whole as organising the functional interaction of viable components as design principle of technical artefacts were transferred to the organisation of production.
+However, in that situation the principles are not to be applied in a constructive way as in the _design_ of a machine, but as a _reorganisation_ of an already viable business system, a "living organisation".
+Among all components of such a business system the "human" component turned out to be the most unwieldy and least accessible to "specification-compliant functioning".

+Major transitions in this direction in the first quarter of the 20th century are primarily associated with the names Frederick Taylor and Henry Ford.
+Ford went over to work at assembly lines with his car factory as early as 1913 and thus to a highly disaggregated form of organisation of production.
+Interestingly (according to Wikipedia), the initiative for this reorganisation did not come from Ford himself, but from employees of the Ford Motor Company.

+Fordism is also usually associated with a second insight, that the entire economic cycle requires not only supply but also demand with purchasing power in order to close the product cycle and thus also the capital cycle.
+This requires an appropriate wage policy.
+In this way, labour turnover can also be dampened and thus important private processual skills can be kept in the company.
+Of course, this is only possible if corresponding profits are generated in the company, i.e. if the systemic context ensures not only the throughput of energy and material, but also of capital.

+We had already studied such management approaches several times in the seminar.
+They are repeated here to highlight similarities and contrasts with the Toyota system.
+The Toyota Motor Corporation, which started car production in 1936, was not only in competition with General Motors and the Ford Motor Company, which dominated the American car market of the time, but also in tension with the first emerging American management theories based mostly on _structural_ production-organisational approaches.
+Toyota, on the other hand, relies on a _process-oriented_ model of _networking_ systemic approaches.
+This becomes particularly visible in the principle of "just in time".
+The throughput of a _resource_ to be guaranteed in a system as a contextual condition is coupled to the _resource provision process_ ("the right part at the right time in the right amount") of another system.
+In this approach, the focus is on the networked structure of flows of interweaving processes and thus the coordination of cycles and clockings instead of static structures and a stronger orientation towards quantities.
+The Toyota Management System and the closely related Total Quality Management (TQM) approach differ significantly in their model-theoretical approaches to process modelling, which is reflected, for example, in the different guidelines ISO 9001 (for classical process models) and ISO 9004 (for TQM-based process models).

+The whole relies on the stabilisation of existing systemic processes and their interaction.
+Gradual changes are possible above all in stable environments and thus in a context that is today much associated today the term _resilience_.
+One question arises: How does such an approach deal with more disrutive change management, e.g. caused by deep technological changes as the Digital Change?

 ##  From the Chat

 - Father Toyoda - what role does the generation of inventors and entrepreneurs around the turn of the century 1900 (as well as Werner Siemens) play in the formation of today's management structures?
+  - For some thoughts see the notes above.

 - In contrast to previous approaches, the Toyota approach focuses on organisational development and not only on management of people.
 The complex